EmaroLab/GestureBasedControlMiro/README.md

 The  imu stream  is  used  to  stream  IMU  data  from smartwatch to an MQTT broker.
 The  mqtt_ros_bridge is  a  bridge  that  allows  to subscribe to MQTT topics and publish contents of MQTT messages to ROS.

- The *imu_mapping* node subscribes to the smartwatch's accelerometer data published by MQTT broker and maps the linear accellerations into linear and angular velocities and publish them.
+ The *imu_data_map* node subscribes to the smartwatch's accelerometer data published by MQTT broker and maps the linear accellerations into linear and angular velocities and publish them.

  The *gbb_miro* node uses these velocities to publish a message of type platform_control that contains miro body velocity and miro body lights pattern.